Of all the questions I get asked by my ~lovely~ lesbian readers, there are two I get pressed with the most.

 3. Ask yourself: Why?
 WHY?!

 Like I mentioned in the intro, you must make sure that your magnetic draw toward this “straight” girl isn’t rooted in ego.
 Before you get defensive, I need you to know that I’m not judging you.
 I’ve been there myself!
 It’s a nice confidence boost to feel like a girl was so irrepressibly attracted to you that she realized she’s bi or lez because of you.
-It’s exciting to be someone’s “first,” for you’re fresh and erotic to a first-time dyke since they haven’t experienced the wonders of girl on girl sex yet.
+It’s exciting to be someone’s “first,” for it means you’re fresh and erotic to a first-time dyke who hasn’t yet experienced the wonders of girl on girl sex.
 Plus, a lot of gay women often tell me they’re simply more attracted to “straight women” then they are to “gay women.”
 (If that’s the case, then you just haven’t met enough femmes.)

 Make sure that you’re actually into this “straight girl” because she’s fascinating, and you connect with her on a deep, visceral level—not just because you want an ego boost or simply haven’t been exposed to the vast array of gay women that exist in this beautiful world.